page title icon The Business Owner’s Roadmap to Personal Development

 Learn to Delegate

 It’s better to delegate to others your weak areas so you can spend more time on things where you excel.
+And honestly, part of self-growth may be acknowledging that you do indeed have weak areas.
 I know there are times in business when you feel you don’t have the money to hire out the work you aren’t great at… but try to get creative at filling in those gaps.

 By creative, I mean coming up with lower-cost options for those areas where you are less capable.
 You can hire someone part-time or contract out the work.
 Or you can look for strategic partnerships with other businesses where you both bring something to the table.

-Instead of struggling in your areas of weakness, it’s better to find ways to hand that off.
+Among your personal development goals should be to find ways to hand off areas of weakness to other people, instead of struggling in those areas until it’s too late.
 It will accelerate your progress if you can focus your energy on the things you do best.

 How To Know What Self-Education You Should Focus On

-You have to start by thinking about your business and what your key roles are…or at least what you want them to be.
+You have to start by thinking about your business and your key roles…or at least what you want them to be.
 Small business owners tend to wear many different hats, but at some point, you should narrow your focus to what you do best.

 A personal example…